ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Conclusion

 \section{Conclusion}

 ReRAM has been proved promising for accelerating fixed-point applications such as machine learning, while scientific computing is an application domain that requires floating-point processing.
-The main challenges for efficiently accelerating scientific computing in ReRAM is how to support low-cost floating-point SpMV in ReRAM.
-In this work, we address this challenge by proposing \rfloat, a data format and a supporting accelerator architecture. \rfloat is tailored for processing on ReRAM crossbars where the number of effective bits is greatly reduced to reduce the crossbar cost and cycle cost for the floating-point multiplication on a matrix block.
-The evaluation results across a variety of benchmarks reveal that the \rfloat accelerator delivers an average speedup of $20.10\times$ / $24.59\times$ on CG / BiCGSTAB compared with a GPU baseline and an average speedup of $18.86\times$ / $54.00\times$ on CG / BiCGSTAB compared with a state-of-the-art ReRAM-based accelerator \cite{feinberg2018enabling} for scientific computing.
+The main challenge for efficiently accelerating scientific computing in ReRAM is how to support low-cost floating-point SpMV in ReRAM.
+In this work, we address this challenge by proposing \rfloat, a data format, and a supporting accelerator architecture. \rfloat is tailored for processing on ReRAM crossbars.
+The number of effective bits is significantly reduced to reduce the crossbar cost and cycle cost for the floating-point multiplication on a matrix block.
+The evaluation results across a variety of benchmarks reveal that the \rfloat accelerator delivers a speedup of $5.02\times$ to $84.28\times$ compared with a state-of-the-art ReRAM-based accelerator \cite{feinberg2018enabling} for scientific computing even with the assumption that the accelerator~\cite{feinberg2018enabling} functions the same as FP64 solvers.
+We released the source code at \url{https://github.com/linghaosong/ReFloat}.